-The PCT is an international treaty, administered by World Intellectual Property Organization (WIPO), with more than 135 Paris Convention member countries.
+The PCT is an international treaty, administered by World Intellectual Property Organization (WIPO), with more than 155 Paris Convention member countries.
 The PCT facilitates the filing of an international patent application of an invention in other countries by filing a single application.

 An international patent application can be filed at MyIPO which acts as a Receiving Office (RO).

-There are three types of fees for filing an international application: (i) international filing fee; (ii) search fee; and (iii) transmittal fee.
+There are three types of fees for filing an international application: (i) international filing fee; (ii) international search fee; and (iii) transmittal fee.
 Applicant would have to pay only a single set of fees, payable in Malaysian Ringgit.
 (For details on PCT Fees, please refer to www.myipo.gov.my)

 An international search is a high quality search of the relevant patent documents and other technical literatures.
-The ISA issues an international search report and a written opinion on the novelty of the invention.
+The International Search Authority (ISA) issues an international search report on the novelty, inventive step and industrial applicability of the invention.

-An international publication is publication of the content of the international patent application to the world together with the international search report by WIPO, 18 months after the priority date.
+An international publication is publication of the content of the international patent application to the world together with or without the international search report by WIPO, 18 months after the priority date.

-An international preliminary examination is an examination on the patentability of an invention whereby a report on the patentability of the invention will be issued.
-The report provides a written opinion on the criteria for patentability of each claims whereby examination is carried out to evaluate the chances of obtaining patent protection.
+An international preliminary examination is an examination on the patentability of an invention.
+The report provides a written opinion on the criteria for patentability of each claim where examination is carried out.

-19. When and how does an international patent application enter the national phase?
+- When and how does an international patent application enter the national phase in Malaysia?